-Principle 6: Respect the rights of security holders

-- 6.1 A listed entity should provide information A about itself and its governance to investors via its website. - In line with adherence to continuous disclosure requirements of the ASX, all shareholders are kept informed of major developments affecting the Group.
-This disclosure is through regular ASX shareholder communications, including the Annual Report, Quarterly Reports, the Company website and the distribution of specific releases covering major transactions or events via the website subscription service. - 6.2 A listed entity should have an investor A relations program that facilitates effective two-way communication with investors. - The Company communicates with its shareholders publicly, primarily through ASX announcements and by posting this information on the Company's website.
-Further, the annual general meeting is the central forum by which the Company is able to communicate effectively with shareholders, providing them with access to information about the Group and enable their participation in decision-making. - 6.3 A listed entity should disclose how it A The Con facilitates and encourages participation at meetings of security holders. to submit - 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands. - 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically
+ASX I Principle Status Reference/comment Princ Principle 6: Respect the rights of security holders 6.1 A listed entity should provide information about itself and its governance to investors via its website.
+A In line with adherence to continuous disclosure requirements of the ASX, all shareholders are kept informed of major developments affecting the Group.
+This disclosure is through regular ASX shareholder communications, including the Annual Report, Quarterly Reports, the Company website and the distribution of specific releases covering major transactions or events via the website subscription service.
+6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors. Α The Company communicates with its shareholders publicly, primarily through ASX announcements and by posting this information on the Company's website.
+Further, the annual general meeting is the central forum by which the Company is able to communicate effectively with shareholders, providing them with access to information about the Group and enable their participation in decision-making.
+6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders. Α The Company monitors the residency of its shareholders and considers the most appropriate location in which to hold its shareholder meetings.
+Attendees are given opportunities to query the Board on operational and financial items at every meeting.
+Shareholders are also encouraged to submit questions to the board both in person at shareholder meetings and via the Company's share registry via electronic submission.
+6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands. Α In accordance with ASX best practice all resolutions are taken to a Poll.
+6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically Α To the extent permissible by law, the Company sends all communication electronically, and tries to minimise the amount of paper used in shareholder communications.
+As new shareholders join the Company, they are given the opportunity to receive the annual report electronically via correspondence from the Company's share registry.